Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 ❌ WRONG — Not Allowed

-Grand Palace Bangkok wrong dress code — shorts, sleeveless tops, torn jeans and cut sleeves not allowed
+Grand Palace Bangkok wrong dress code — shorts, sleeveless tops, torn jeans not allowed

 ✅ What You CAN Wear

-• ✅ Long trousers — any style, any colour, as long as they fully cover the knees
+• ✅ Long trousers — any style, any colour, fully covering the knees

 • ✅ Long skirts or dresses — must cover the knees completely